 Authorized vs Unauthorized Aid in Academic Work: In this course, you are permitted to talk with other lab groups about your lab experiments and of course are encouraged to work together in groups on collecting the data, but you may not copy lab reports, data, or answers verbatim from each other or from any other source.
 You must work the problems out and write out the lab reports for yourself and understand them.
-Remember, 40% of your final grade is based on how you, and only you, can answer questions on the individual exams (exams mostly focus on concepts learned in lab).
+Remember, 40% of your final grade is based on how you, and only you, can answer questions on the individual exams.
 Copying something and not understanding it does you no good now or later.
 If you have any questions about what constitutes authorized vs. unauthorized aid, contact me immediately.